naveen23012005/Online-Bookstore/README.md

 8)Retrieve all orders where the total amount exceeds $20.

-9) List all genres available in the Books table.
+9)List all genres available in the Books table.

 10)Find the book with the lowest stock.